 Preceptor - might be assigned to a Learner in any COS Program that has defined Competencies.
 They would be the person primarily responsible for verifying completion of Competencies by the Learner.
-Functions would likely include role model, educator, facilitator, and evaluator for a specific Learner.

 Mentor - might be assigned to a Learner in any COS Program.
 Most often this occurs in Transition-to-Practice Programs when the Preceptor’s work is finished and the nurse has been deemed competent to practice independently.
-Mentors work with the nurse in a less formal way than the Preceptor, meeting occasionally, providing guidance and council throughout their time together.
+Mentors work with the nurse in a less formal way than the Preceptor, meeting occasionally, providing guidance and counsel throughout their time together.